InZane84/legion-linux-toolkit/README.md

 sudo bash update.sh
 ```

-Pulls the latest commits from GitHub, reinstalls all files, restarts the daemon and relaunches the tray automatically.
-Shows exactly which commits were pulled.
+Pulls latest commits from GitHub, shows exactly what changed, reinstalls all files, restarts the daemon and relaunches the tray automatically.
+Tag-based version shown at the end.

 ---